Skip to content

 Add a New Relation

-1. Place the module in the correct physics domain under src/fusdb/relations/....
+1. Place the module in the correct physics domain under src/fusdb/....

-3. Add hard/soft constraints as needed.
+3. Add hard/soft constraints as needed (use the constraints argument).

 Add a New Variable

-1. Add variable metadata in src/fusdb/registry/allowed_variables.yaml.
+1. Add variable metadata in src/fusdb/registry/variables.yaml.

-2. Define default behavior/tolerances where required.
+2. Define default behavior and tolerances where required.

-4. Ensure variable unit and dimensionality match all relations that consume it.
+4. Ensure variable unit and dimensionality match all relations that consume it. <--# TODO: add testing for variable consistency -->

 3. Confirm variable tolerances are realistic for the physics regime.